AhanafTahmid/Software-Engineering-6thSemester/practice/react_crash_course/README.md

 Using class instead of className must name function with capital letters

+React hooks like useState must be called inside a functional component, not at the top level of your file.

 Pro Tips
 Component Design Principles
 1. Single Responsibility: Each component should do one thing well